 This lampoon of popular 1970s disaster movies like The Towering Inferno and The Poseidon Adventure is a never-ending joke machine that’ll hit you with a new gag before you’ve finished laughing at the previous one.

-So, if you’re looking for a fun-filled film that delivers laugh after laugh, then surely you can’t do much better than Airplane!?
+So, if you’re looking for a fun-filled film that delivers laugh after laugh, surely you can’t do much better than Airplane!?
 And no, I’m not calling you Shirley.

 15. Sorry to Bother You (2018)